Northern Illinois University: Athletic facilities

 On the west side of campus is Brigham Field at Huskie Stadium, the home of NIU football games, which also often hosts other outdoor events.
-Huskie Stadium, which has a seating capacity over 30,000, is surrounded by large open grassy areas which provide recreation, and also serve as the tailgating lots for football games.
+Huskie Stadium, which has a seating capacity over 23,000, is surrounded by large open grassy areas which provide recreation, and also serve as the tailgating lots for football games.
 There is also a baseball field, Ralph McKinzie Field; a softball field, Mary M. Bell Field; a soccer field, Huskie Soccer Complex; and tennis courts, Gullikson Tennis Courts, which flank Huskie Stadium.

 At the stadium's north end zone are two athletic buildings.
-The first is the $14-million Jeffrey and Kimberly Yordon Academic and Athletic Performance Center, whose namesakes donated $2.5 million in the fall of 2006 to help with the construction.
+The first is the Jeffrey and Kimberly Yordon Academic and Athletic Performance Center.
 The facility opened in August 2007.
 The second is the Kenneth and Ellen Chessick Indoor Practice Center, an 80,600-square-foot practice facility that houses the football, baseball, and softball teams.
-Ground was broken for the building in November 2012 and it was completed in October 2013.

-The Student Recreation Center is the main facility for Recreation Services.
-The building, serving approximately 2,000 patrons daily, features services to meet students' recreation, fitness and wellness needs.

-The residence halls, located in the same area as the athletic facilities, are also flanked by numerous sand volleyball areas, a large quad between the dorms, basketball courts, skating courts, Eco Lake, and open fields for recreation.

-On the far west side of campus is the Convocation Center, a 10,000 seat arena opened in 2002.
+On the far west side of campus is the Convocation Center, a 10,000-seat arena opened in 2002.
 The Convocation Center hosts NIU men's and women's basketball, gymnastics, wrestling, and volleyball, Victor E. Court, games, the opening convocation ceremony for incoming freshmen, music concerts, and a variety of events throughout the year including job fairs, internship fairs, and other expositions.

 At the corner of Annie Glidden Road and Lucinda Avenue is the Chick Evans Field House, home to two large activity rooms with mirrors often used by dance clubs; a three-lane, 1/7-mile jogging and walking track; four multipurpose courts for basketball, volleyball, indoor soccer and floor hockey; and a cardio- and strength-training room, which has been under-used since the basketball team moved to the Convocation Center.
 The field house continues to host expositions and sporting events of a smaller scale, and is the headquarters for the campus ROTC program.

 Two swimming pools are located in Anderson and Gabel Halls.